-- An organiser can leave a Family Sharing group by turning off Family Sharing.
+- An organizer can leave a Family Sharing group by turning off Family Sharing.
 When Family Sharing is turned off, all family members are removed from the family group at once.
-If there are children aged under 13 years in the family group, the organiser must transfer them to another Family Sharing group.
-Family members will no longer be able to share access to subscriptions, purchases and other services enabled through Family Sharing. - Any family member over the age of 13 years can remove themselves from a family group at any time.
+If there are children under 13 in the family group, the organizer must transfer them to another Family Sharing group.
+Family members will no longer be able to share access to subscriptions, purchases, and other services enabled through Family Sharing. - Any family member over the age of 13 can remove themselves from a family group at any time.
 Just select your name and then select Leave Family.
-You can also sign in to the Apple Account website and choose Remove Account in the Family Sharing section. - For security reasons, a child (under 13 years) account can't be removed from a family and can't stop sharing details such as Screen Time without the Screen Time passcode.
-The organiser has access to shared family content on your device, such as shared photo albums and shared calendars, and can view Screen Time activity.
+You can also sign in to the Apple Account website and choose Remove Account in the Family Sharing section. - For security reasons, a child (under 13) account can't be removed from a family and can't stop sharing details such as Screen Time without the Screen Time passcode.
+The organizer has access to shared family content on your device, such as shared photo albums and shared calendars, and can view Screen Time activity.